marioizquierdo/jquery.serializeJSON/README.md

 Parse values with :types
 ------------------------

-All attribute values are **strings** by default.
-But you can force values to be parsed with specific types by appending the `:type` to the field name with a colon.
+Fields values are **string** by default.
+But can be parsed with types by appending the `:type` suffix to the field name:

 ```html
 <form>